Neural delay differential equations: learning non-Markovian closures for partially known dynamical systems: Neural Delay Differential Equations with Learnable Delays

-There are two possible ways of training continuous-depth models:~discretize-then-optimize or optimize-then-discretize \citep{kidger2022neural}.
-In the former, the library's inherent auto-differentiation capabilities are leveraged.
+There are two possible ways of training continuous-depth models:~discretize-then-optimize or optimize-then-discretize \cite{kidger2022neural}.
+In the former, the numerical simulation library's inherent auto-differentiation capabilities are leveraged.
 In the latter, the adjoint dynamics are employed to compute the gradient's loss.
-Theorem \ref{th:adjoint_dde} provides the adjoint method for constant lag NDDEs.
+The following proposition \ref{th:adjoint_dde} provides the adjoint method for constant lag NDDEs.

-\begin{theorem} Let us consider the continuous-depth DDE model below where $\tau$ can appear in the parameters vector $\theta$ and the notation $x(t) = x_t$ for conciseness :
+\begin{proposition}[] Let us consider the Neural DDE model below, where $\tau$ is a learnable vector parameterized by some components of $\btheta$:

-and the following loss function :
+and the following loss function:

-The gradient's loss w.r.t.~the parameters is given by:
+The gradient of the loss with respect to the parameters is given by: